-After two months in Oaxaca, I had the comfort of time to explore the area at leisure.
-There were street food crawls and market wanders, cooking classes and long coffees with locals and expats to learn more about the city I called home.
-In the middle of these fluid days was a jam-packed week, when my mother planned a last-minute visit to town.
-We ate, we hugged, we drank a lot of mezcal, and we spent a whirlwind day of sightseeing: to the archeological ruins at Mitla, to the widest tree in the world, El Tule, and to Hierve el Agua.
+In the middle of these exploratory days was a jam-packed week when my mother planned a last-minute visit to town.
+We ate, we hugged, we drank a lot of mezcal, and we spent a whirlwind day of sightseeing.
+I took her to the archeological ruins at Mitla, to the widest tree in the world, El Tule, and to Hierve el Agua.

 I hope to write about Mitla and the Tule tree another time, as both are fascinating in their own right.
 In the interim, I wanted to share a short post about Hierve el Agua, the calcified waterfalls southwest of Oaxaca de Juarez (Oaxaca City).
 Not only are they a gorgeous sight, but the history and geology make for interesting learning.
 Also, the oxymoron of the sight’s name merited a discussion on the blog.

-Why are the falls called Hierve El Agua?
+Why are Oaxaca’s falls called Hierve El Agua?

 Initially, I was confused looking at these waterfalls because in Spanish, hierve means to boil.
 I expected boiling water over the side of a mountain, an endless loop.
 Instead, Hierve el Agua looked frozen in time, cascading down the side of a cliff to the valley below.

 After my visit, I learned that Hierve el Agua was created by mineral water that pushed through karstic limestone, depositing the falls onto the mountain’s edge.
 While the waterfalls are white, two mineral pools sit at the edge of the cliff, full of calcium carbonate, magnesium, and just enough sulphur to lend them a yellow hue.